mori-b/aioconnectors/README.md

 Using server\_ca true lets your server become a CA with a self signed CA certificate that will sign your client certificates.
 If you choose to run your server with server\_ca true, then you need the --ca argument in create\_certificates, otherwise you don't need it (default).
 The server\_ca true mode comes with server\_ca\_certs\_not\_stored enabled by default, meaning the client certificates are deleted from server side.
 Not having to store the client certificates on the server might be an advantage but it doesn't enable you to delete them : if you want to be able to delete them in ca mode, then you might just use server\_ca false.
 The server\_ca\_certs\_not\_stored option set to false requires to delete the certificates yourself, since it is not currently supported when server_ca is true : this implementation would require something like "openssl ca -gencrl -config certificates/server/server\_ca\_details.conf -out revoked.pem", and also "SSLContext.verify\_flags |= ssl.VERIFY\_CRL\_CHECK\_LEAF" before loading the revoked.pem into SSLContext.load\_verify\_locations.
 -The client also checks the server certificate to prevent MITM.
-Instead of using the generated server certificate, you also have the option to use a url for your server and use a CA signed server certificate that the clients will verify.
+Instead of using the generated server certificate, you also have the option to use a hostname for your server and use a CA signed server certificate that the clients will verify.
 For that you should :
 -On server side, under "certificates" directory, replace /server/server-cert/server.pem and server.key with your signed certificates.
 You don't need to do that manually, there is a tool that does it :

     python3 -m aioconnectors replace_server_certificate <custom_server_pem_file_path> [<optional_directory_path>]